ampproject/amphtml/extensions/amp-story/amp-story-analytics.md

 Consult your vendor's documentation for more specific details on how to set this up.

+### Last page visible trigger (`"on": "story-last-page-visible"`)

+The `story-last-page-visible` trigger is fired when the last page in the story is shown to the user.
+This can be used to measure completion rate.

 ### Bookend enter trigger (`"on": "story-bookend-enter"`)

 The `story-bookend-enter` trigger is fired when the bookend is shown to the user, after the last page of the current story.